Diabetes Mellitus (cont.)

 Diabetes can also result from other hormonal disturbances, such as excessive growth hormone production (acromegaly) and Cushing's syndrome.
 In acromegaly, a pituitary gland tumor at the base of the brain causes excessive production of growth hormone, leading to hyperglycemia.
 In Cushing's syndrome, the adrenal glands produce an excess of cortisol, which promotes blood sugar elevation.

-In addition, certain medications may worsen diabetes control, or "unmask" latent diabetes.
+Certain medications may worsen diabetes control, or "unmask" latent diabetes.
 This is seen most commonly when steroid medications (such as prednisone) are taken and also with medications used in the treatment of HIV infection (AIDS).